DamTchorzewski/Filmoteka-HiFiveTeam/README.md

 - Working Features: All major design features work properly, and user interactions are intuitive.

 ## Summary
-FilmHub is a comprehensive solution for film lovers to easily browse, search and collect information about films.
+Filmoteka is a comprehensive solution for film lovers to easily browse, search and collect information about films.
 Thanks to the modular code structure and the use of modern technologies, FilmHub provides users with a satisfying film experience.

 Last Updated: November 2023